lookupdaily/CV/README.md

 BA (Hons) Architecture 2:1

 - Used problem-solving, user-programming and research to design meaningful spaces for people.
-- Self-taught in Computer Aided Design software: Autocad, Microstation, SketchUp—plus Adobe Photoshop and InDesign.
+- Self-taught in Computer Aided Design software: Autocad, Microstation, SketchUp.
+Plus Adobe Photoshop and InDesign.

 #### Our Lady's Convent High School (Sep 2000 - Jul 2011)